AdetolaAremu/SearchSelectPackage/README.md

 - placeholderName: This is what is attached to the count of the things you will pick in the input box e.g 2 Employee Selected.
 Take note of the "**Employee** that was passed to the component"

 - displayKey: This is what will be displayed from the data you are passing.
-You decide to add a separator.
+You can decide to add a separator.
 From the example component you can decide to use

 ```js
 firstName lastName // coming from the api/json you are consuing